 The Rent Supplement Program offers eligible individuals rent-geared-to-income (RGI) subsidy while they are living in privately owned buildings.
 The RGI subsidy is based on 30% of the tenant's gross income according the Regulations of the Social Housing Reform Act.
 A rent subsidy is paid directly to the landlord to bridge the gap between market rent for the unit and the amount the tenant can pay based on their income.

 How does the program work?

 Landlords will enter into a Rent Supplement Agreement with Bruce County Housing Corporation.
 Under this agreement, the Corporation will refer tenants from the Community Housing Registry for rent-geared-to-income housing to the landlord: stipulate the rent to be paid by the tenant to the landlord; and pay a rent supplement to the landlord reflecting the balance of the agreed upon market rent for the unit.

-Do I have choice in determining the tenant is?
+Do I have a choice in determining who the tenant is?

 The landlord can approve or deny the applicants that the Corporation refers for the vacancy.

 Am I required to sign a Lease with the Tenant?

 Yes.
 The Rent Supplement Program requires the landlord sign a lease with the tenant and supply a copy of the lease to Bruce County Housing Corporation.

 Does the Residential Tenancies Act (RTA) apply to the tenancy?